JennStro/DAT250-hand-in/dat250-expass2.md

 output.

 #### Trying out an application
-I started out using the JPAExample given, and after some errors about "not being able to create the database", I found out that I needed to change the `ij` command given in `persistance.xml` creating the database, to `value="jdbc:derby:testDB;create=true"`.
+In Experiment 1 I used the JPAExample given, and after some errors about "not being able to create the database", I found out that I needed to change the `ij` command given in `persistance.xml` creating the database, to `value="jdbc:derby:testDB;create=true"`.
 Then when I tried to access the database using the application, I got a new error saying that the `shema 'TEST' does not exist`.
 After some looking at the guide on how to set up a project with JPA, I saw that the command for EclipseLink to create the database was commented out in my project.
 So I uncommented it to create the DB, ran the app and commented it out again so it would not create a new db each time.

+Being a bit more comfortable working with JPA I started from scratch in Experiment 2.
+I started by creating a Maven project and installed all dependencies.
+After getting some error messages trying to run the app I found out that I also needed to install the `derby.shared` package, so I added this to dependencies.
+I also got an error `Language 5 is not supported` or similar, and found out that I needed to specify

-#### Monitoring database
+#### Viewing database
 I installed the plugin DBNavigator in intellij and then added a custom DB by opening DB Browser and pressing the "+" sign.
 Then I configured the connection giving the url, username, password and specify the driver.
 I needed to give the url `jdbc:derby:` followed by the full path name to the database in order to make it work.
 I got the username and password from the persistance.xml file,